Paradise Now

-Paradise Now (الجنّة الآن) is a political and psychological drama film directed by Hany Abu-Assad about two Palestinian men preparing for a suicide attack in Israel.
-It won the Golden Globe Award for Best Foreign Language Film and was nominated for an Academy Award in the same category.
+Paradise Now (الجنّة الآن) is a 2005 psychological drama film directed by Hany Abu-Assad.
+It follows the story of two Palestinian men preparing for a suicide attack in Israel.
+The film won the Golden Globe Award for Best Foreign Language Film and received an Academy Award nomination in the same category.

-"The film is an artistic point of view of that political issue," Abu-Assad said.
-"The politicians want to see it as black and white, good and evil, and art wants to see it as a human thing".
+According to Abu-Assad, "The film is an artistic point of view of that political issue.
+The politicians want to see it as black and white, good and evil, and art wants to see it as a human thing."